 - Invitations to gated webinars

 This is the stage where sales materials should become brand-specific.
-Positive experiences of previous customers count for a lot; detailed case studies should be displayed to show potential buyers what others have achieved by choosing a particular data center and how beneficial their choice turned out to be.
+Positive experiences of previous customers count for a lot; detailed case studies should be displayed to show potential buyers what others have achieved by choosing a particular data center and how beneficial their choice was.

 An important part of success is understanding how buyers make purchasing decisions.
-It starts with awareness, which is when people define a need or problem they have and progress to consideration of potential solutions.
+It starts with awareness, which is when people define a need or problem and progress to consider potential solutions.